Rocket Science Games

 Wing Nuts: Battle in the Sky, Rocket Jockey, and Obsidian.
 The Space Bar was the final game developed by Rocket Science.
 After the company folded, it was published by SegaSoft.
 Six additional games were never completed.

 Rocket Science Games was founded by serial startup entrepreneur Steve Blank in 1993.
 The staff included auteurs of video game design, such as Brian Moriarty and Will Harvey.
-Despite heavy promotion of the company and its products, all of its games reviewed and sold poorly, and the company became a high profile failure.
+Despite heavy promotion of the company and its products, all of its games reviewed and sold poorly, and the company turned out to be a high profile failure.

 History

 Rocket Science Games (RSG) was an independent game studio founded by Steve Blank and Peter Barrett in 1993 to combine the creative forces of Hollywood and Silicon Valley into compelling cinematic videogames.
 Sega Enterprises and the Bertelsmann Music Group infused RSG with $12 million in funding in May 1994, thus becoming RSG's North American and European publishers, respectively.
-Staffed with some of the brightest rising stars of the computer, comics and movie industries, RSG created a huge buzz even before the release of their first titles and claimed to be an on the verge of revolutionizing the video game industry using full motion video (FMV).
+Staffed with some of the brightest rising stars of the computer, comics and movie industries, RSG created a huge buzz even before the release of their first titles and claimed to be on the verge of revolutionizing the video game industry using full motion video (FMV).
 Founded at the height of the FMV video game craze of the 1990s, their first three games utilized the technology heavily.
 All of them were commercial failures; Jeff Sengstack of NewMedia wrote that they "bombed miserably" and each sold below 20,000 units by 1997.

 After the disappointing sales of their early games, RSG turned to SegaSoft to take over as the sole publisher for their titles in development.
 Sega canceled about half of the titles RSG was working on to reduce costs and speed up releases, with a noticeable negative effect on their quality.
 Rocket Jockey shipped missing local area network support that had been heavily promoted to the press and was even advertised on the box, but wouldn't be patched into the game for several months.
 Obsidian also suffered quality problems as it had several bugs present at the time of its release, including a few that prevented completion of the game.
 Despite pre-release excitement for both Rocket Jockey and Obsidian, neither did particularly well financially.
 Unable to secure additional funding, RSG was forced to close down in April 1997.